contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Living children who are born in the covenant or have been sealed to parents cannot be sealed to any other parents without First Presidency approval.

 Living children who are legally adopted and were neither born in the covenant nor sealed to former parents may be sealed to their adoptive parents after the adoption is final.

-A copy of the final adoption decree should be presented at the temple.
-A court decree granting legal custody is not sufficient clearance for a sealing.
+Living minor children and adult children who are not accountable due to intellectual disabilities must have a final adoption decree to be sealed to their adoptive parents.
+The parents present the decree to the bishop when verifying information through Ordinance Preparation in [LCR](https://lcr.churchofjesuschrist.org) (see [27.1.2](27-temple-ordinances-for-the-living.md#2712-verifying-records-and-receiving-a-temple-recommend-for-living-ordinances)).
+A court decree granting legal custody is not sufficient.
 There is no obligation to identify the natural parents of these children.

+Living adult children who are accountable do not need a formal adoption decree to be sealed to their adoptive parents.
+Members verify the adoption through Ordinance Preparation in [LCR](https://lcr.churchofjesuschrist.org) (see [27.1.2](27-temple-ordinances-for-the-living.md#2712-verifying-records-and-receiving-a-temple-recommend-for-living-ordinances)).

 First Presidency approval is needed for a living member to be sealed to foster parents.
 This requirement applies even if the natural parents of the foster child are unknown.
 Such requests are made by the stake president using [LCR](https://lcr.churchofjesuschrist.org) (see [6.2.3](6-stake-leadership.md#623-common-judge)).